Tony Romo Trade Rumors Dead Again? Cowboys To Release Romo, Texans Could Sign

 — Speak For Yourself (@SFY) March 11, 2017

-Romo will be 37-years-old this coming April.
+Romo will be 37 years old this coming April.
 The longtime Dallas Cowboys quarterback has been a four-time NFL Pro Bowl representative over the course of his career and although he didn’t lead Dallas to a Super Bowl, he certainly put up some great stats for the franchise.
 While there seems to be plenty of indications that he may want to return to the football field, there are also some hints that Romo may simply decide to hang it up as a player.
 Real GM Wiretap reported on Saturday that in addition to the NFL teams interested in Tony Romo, so is Fox Sports.

-So once he is actually released or retires, it’s possible that Romo could end up joining other former quarterbacks including Terry Bradshaw, Steve Young, Phil Simms and Troy Aikman as an analyst or commentator for NFL games.
+So once he is actually released or retires, it’s possible that Romo could end up joining other former quarterbacks including Terry Bradshaw, Steve Young, Phil Simms, and Troy Aikman as an analyst or commentator for NFL games.
 So one way or another, it’s likely that Romo will be somewhere on or near the football field in the coming NFL season.

 [Featured Image by Patrick Smith/Getty Images]